Steven J. Lund: LDS Church service

-Lund has served in the LDS Church as president of the Georgia Atlanta Mission, area seventy, and member of the Young Men general board.
+Lund has served in the LDS Church as president of the Georgia Atlanta Mission from 2003 to 2006, area seventy, and member of the YM general board.

+Lund was called as YM general president in April 2020.
+As president, he spoke in the church's General Conference three times.

-In the LDS Church's October 2020 general conference, Lund gave an address centered on the faith of his 12-year-old son dying of cancer.
+In the October 2020 general conference, Lund gave an address centered on the faith of his 12-year-old son dying of cancer.

+Lund's other general conference talks were in October 2022 and April 2025.

 In December 2020, Lund helped announce the creation of the new youth-based magazine, For the Strength of Youth and remarked, "We really need to place virtuous things front and center in our lives".

+Lund's release as YM general president was announced in the church's April 2025 general conference, and became effective August 2025.

 Personal life

 Lund married Kalleen Kirk in 1980 and they have four children.
 He is a former regent of the Utah System of Higher Education.